Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Before Jack, I knew little.

-Through his work linking light, food, mitochondria, and disease, Dr Kruse helps the masses prevent and safely treat chronic disease.
-He practices what he preaches and shed 133 pounds in one year.
+Through his work linking light, food, mitochondria, and disease, Dr. Kruse helps the masses prevent and safely treat chronic diseases.
+He practices what he preaches and personally shed 133 pounds in one year.

 - Light